Gundolf68/tstdb/README.md

 ```
 The character '/' as path separator has (for now) no special meaning for the TST - you can use any char.

-Let's make some queries.
+Now some queries.
 Suppose a user wants to log in:
 ```Lua
 if db.get("/user/" .. name .. "/password/" .. password) then
     print("login ok")